eg180/eg180/README.md

 ### Hi there 👋, my name is Erick.
-#### I'm a developer based in Atlanta.
+#### I'm a developer based in Atlanta, but will soon be open to remote roles or on-site roles based in Tours France.
+#### Je suis un developpeur basé à Atlanta, mais je cherche bientôt à travailler à distance ou sur place à Lyon. 🇫🇷
 ![I'm a developer based in Atlanta.](https://raw.githubusercontent.com/eg180/eg180/master/ErickGithubBanner.jpg)

-Will soon be open to remote roles, but I am open to on-site roles based in Tours, France. / Je cherche bientôt à travailler à distance ou sur place à Lyon. 🇫🇷 :D
+Will soon be open to remote roles, but I am open to on-site roles based in Tours, France.

 Skills: PYTHON / REACT / JS / HTML / CSS